-Cumberland House is listed in the National Register of Historical Places and three Virginia State Historical Markers record events and features associated with the site.
+Cumberland House is listed in the National Register of Historical Places and three Virginia state historical markers record events and features associated with the site.

 In 1748, the family contributed land adjoining Cumberland House to found Cumberland Town, a settlement that flourished as a colonial river port and trading center.
-At the time that Williamsburg was being replaced as the capital of the Colony in favor of Richmond, Cumberland was considered by the House of Burgesses as a candidate for the capital of the Commonwealth.
+At the time that Williamsburg was being replaced as the capital of the colony in favor of Richmond, Cumberland was considered by the House of Burgesses as a candidate for the capital of the commonwealth.

-George Poindexter, the founder of Criss Cross Plantation and ancestor of John Poindexter, sole owner of today’s Criss Cross Properties, was an early immigrant to the Commonwealth of Virginia.
-He was a representative of a prominent family long established on the Isle of Jersey – a British possession off the coast of Normandy, France.
+George Poindexter – the founder of Criss Cross Plantation and ancestor of Mr. (John) Poindexter, sole owner of today’s Criss Cross Properties – was an early immigrant to the Commonwealth of Virginia.
+He was a representative of a prominent family long established on the Isle of Jersey, a British possession off the coast of Normandy, France.

 Following George’s demise in 1691, Susannah continued to live on the plantation until her death two years later.
 Their son, George II, succeeded her, and the property remained in the Poindexter family until 1830.
 In 1973, the U.S. Department of the Interior approved an application to have Criss Cross placed of the National Register of Historic Places.

-Today, thanks to the guidance of local craftsmen and talented advisors, all of these homes, and their grounds have been restored to an impressive semblance of their original condition – with modern conveniences.
+Today, thanks to the guidance of local craftsmen and talented advisors, all of these homes and their grounds have been restored to an impressive semblance of their original condition – with modern conveniences.
 Three non-historical homes, two deteriorated barns and a number of non-contributing auxiliary structures were demolished.